 Chris is an ecologist specializing in Endangered Species Act (ESA) compliance and terrestrial and aquatic ecosystem evaluation and restoration.
 Following the completion of his M.S. degree in geosciences and Ph.D. in forest ecology, he entered the field of private consulting.
 Chris helped develop several of the earliest habitat conservation plans ever prepared for forest management.
 His areas of expertise subsequently expanded to cover salmon, their habitat, and a host of human activities that affect salmon.
 To date, he has worked with hundreds of special-status species found across the western United States.

 Chris has nearly three decades of professional experience in analyses of significant project effects on threatened and endangered species.
 He designs and implements environmental monitoring programs, preparing and negotiating an array of federal and state environmental permits.
 He also manages watershed-level studies of management impacts to fish, wildlife, and other resources, and develops programmatic solutions to minimize such impacts.

-Mr. Earle has provided relevant environmental permitting support for a wide array of development projects, including transportation systems, pipelines, power lines, fiber optic systems, water management and distribution systems, port developments, renewable energy (solar, wind, and wave), aquaculture, and forest resources.
+Chris has provided environmental permitting support for a range of projects and programs, including highway and rail transportation, pipelines, power lines, fiber optic systems, water management and distribution systems, port developments, renewable energy (solar, wind, and wave), aquaculture, and forest resources.
 He has helped develop regulatory program elements such as regional general permits and critical areas ordinances.
 Chris has also prepared or coordinated biological analyses of numerous environmental impact statements in accordance with federal, California, and Washington statutes.